shellspec/shellspec/docs/shells.md

 ## Tested shells and versions

 - The shell included with the supported OS (the platform in bold) is the main supported shell.
-- Support for too old shells may be discontinued without notice.
+- Support for very old shells may be discontinued without notice.
-- **The version with a dash does not work.**
+- The version with a dash does not work.
-- **The version in italic may work, but some features are not working or unstable due to bugs in the shell.**
+- The version in italic may work, but some features are not working or unstable due to bugs in the shell.
-- **Bourne shell (pre-POSIX shell) is not supported.**
+- Bourne shell (pre-POSIX shell) is not supported.

 ### Packages